jatinn21/React-revision/README.md

 - this is a special function which has some features provided by react.js

-- Always use useState cleanup function to clear intervals else it will create a memory leak because after every time the state will change and the component will be re-rendered again and again.

 - It tooks some time to change the state so if you change the value and then immediately try to console the state, you will get the old state value.